conornally/diabaig/docs/README.md

 2. Double-click on "diabaig" to run.
 Or execute "$~ ./diabaig" in a terminal
 3. The window may need to be enlarged to accommodate game screen dimensions
 4. Select "New Game"
-5. Select a starting class
+5. Choose a name and starting class
+6. Enter the Dungeon

 ## Controls: